 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-While more and more households are going chemical-free, no one wants to sacrifice cleanliness, especially in the kitchen and bath, where banishing bacteria is a must.
+While more and more households are going chemical-free, but one wants to do so at the cost of cleanliness.
+This is particularly true in the kitchen and bath areas, where banishing bacteria is a must.
 Commercial non-toxic cleaners tend to be pricey, so why not make your own?
-The low-cost, super-simple recipe here for homemade all-purpose cleaner is a blend of just three ingredients that you may already have at home, and the results will be safe to use around food, kids, and pets.
+The low-cost, super-simple recipe here for homemade all-purpose cleaner is a blend of just three ingredients that you may already have at home, and the mixture is safe to use around food, kids, and pets.

-The key ingredient is good old-fashioned white distilled vinegar, which is acidic to cut through stains and build-up while killing bacteria, viruses, and mold at the same time.
-But don’t hold your nose!
-This formula addresses the one big complaint most folks have about vinegar-based cleaners: the strong, lingering smell.
-Read on to blend up a custom-scented cleanser with a subtly pleasant aroma that will get your whole house sparkling.
+The key ingredient is good old-fashioned white vinegar, which is acidic enough to cut through stains and build-up but also kills bacteria, viruses, and mold.
+What’s more, this formula addresses the complaint most folks have about vinegar-based cleaners: the strong, lingering smell.
+See the recipe below to blend up a custom-scented cleanser with a subtly pleasant aroma that will get your whole house sparkling.

 - 2 cups vinegar